 Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Council operated facilities are available for public hire.
 Fit for Purpose Infrastructure Strong Community Facilities availability (hrs) and hire charges by annual review.
-8 hrs per day 8 hrs per day 8 hrs per day 8 hrs per day What does this tell me?
-Halls provide public spaces for local Communities to come together and participate in sport, social or other Community events.
-This measure shows Council promotes the use of public space, the halls are available and hire charges are set to recover a proportion of cost.
-Council's properties will comply with relevant legislation.
+8 hrs per day o come together and participate in sport, so able and hire charges are set to recover a p is measure show s Council Council's properties will comply with relevant legislation.
 Achieve Achieve Achieve What does this tell me?
-It is extremely important to Council that our buildings are safe for everyone to use.
+It is extremely important to Co ouncil that our buildings are safe for everyone to use.